wcgordon1/wcgordon1/README.md

-- 👋 Hi, I’m @wcgordon1 Aka Will.
+- 👋 Hi, I’m Will.

-- 👀 I’m interested in learning to code.
+- 👀 I’m interested in a lot.

-- 🌱 I’m currently learning JavaScript.
-Yikes!
-I thought I had a lot figured out after html and css.
-Little did I know...
+- 🌱 I’m currently learning...

 - 💞️ I’m looking to collaborate on ...
-Anything.
-Any advice is welcomed.

-- 📫 How to reach me ...
+- 📫 Are these backlinks?
+We'll find out in 3 seconds. https://aiofficebot.com/

 <!---
 wcgordon1/wcgordon1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.